mebusy/notes/dev_notes/Parallel_Programming_week2.md

 <h2 id="3a61428f682a64764c8ee10cb08047c9"></h2>
 #### Control Flow Instructions

- - Main performance concern with branching is divergence 发散
+ - Main performance concern with branching is  **control divergence**
     - Threads within a single warp take different paths
  - Different execution paths are serialized in current GPUs
     - The control paths taken by the threads in a warp are traversed one at a time until there is no more.